Leon-dev45/Web-Development/Crowd Funding Web App/Front End/README.md

 # Crowdfunding Web App

 Welcome to our crowdfunding web application repository!
 This application allows users to create and participate in crowdfunding campaigns for various projects.
+It involves blockchain at the backend for secure and anonymous transactions.

+## Requirements

+To start the project you will require 2 things:
+ - Your wallet address.
+ - Your Third web Accounts client id.
+The wallet address will be given on the wallet that you created, below your account.
+And the third web accounts client id will be found when you login and create a project on the thirdweb.

 ## Getting Started